 Employers have also been found liable for failure to bring the terms of benefit policies to the attention of their employees.

 In Card Estate v.
 John A. Robertson Mechanical Contractors (1985) Ltd. (1989), 26 CCEL 294, (Ont.
 H.C.) an employee was terminated without being told that his life insurance was terminated or that he had 31 days to convert the group policy to an individual policy.
 The court found that as a result the employer was liable to the employee's estate when he died during the notice period.

-The Ontario Court of Appeal expressed some doubt as to the extent of an employer’s duty under the Tarailo decision.
+The Ontario Court of Appeal has expressed some doubt as to the extent of an employer’s duty under the Tarailo decision.
 In Beaird v Westinghouse Canada Inc. (1999), 41 C.C.E.L.
 (2d) 167, a disabled employee sued his former employer for its failure to assist him in obtaining long term disability benefits under a policy maintained by the company for its employees.
 In the end it was not necessary for the court to determine that issue.
-The court did, however, express a view on the Tarailo decision.
-It held that the real basis for liability in Tarailo was a contractual one based upon the language of the benefits booklet given to employees.
+The court did, however, express a view about the Tarailo decision.
+It held that the real basis for liability in Tarailo was a contractual one set out in the benefits booklet given to employees.
 The employer had undertaken to assist employees with their applications for disability insurance.
 As such, the employer became the agent of the group insurer for this limited purpose.
 The Court has left open the issue of whether an employer, absent a contractual term, owes a duty to its employees to support and assist in their claims under benefits policies.

 As the relationship between employers and employees become more complex we can expect to see increasing obligations being placed upon employers towards their employees.
 In the field of employee benefits, employers are expected to administer the benefit plans fairly, accurately and efficiently.
 A failure to do so may lead to liability far in excess of the cost of providing the appropriate benefit coverage.